 COMMENTS AND ADDITIONAL RESOURCES

 We can also share and encourage one another by commenting below.
-Like me did you experience genuine Christian love?
-More importantly, can you remember a time when you gave this kind love to your sisters in Christ?
+Like me, did you experience genuine Christian love from other women?
+More importantly, can you remember a time when you gave this kind of love to your sisters in Christ?
 Please leave your stories in the comment section below.
 I can’t wait to hear them.

-Want to learn some biblical principals to become a better friend?
-Check out this article.
+If you want to learn some biblical principals to become a better friend, check out this article.